JackKelly/hypergrib/README.md

 # hypergrib

 > [!WARNING]
-> This code is at its very earliest stage!
+> This code is at a very early stage!
 It won't do anything useful for a while!

 Lazily read petabytes of [GRIB](https://en.wikipedia.org/wiki/GRIB) files from cloud object storage, as fast as the hardware will allow.